hxyconan/ansible-role-sslvpn/README.md

 ## Intro
-This project includes configuration management scripts to create SoftEther VPN server and configure a SSL-VPN service running on port TCP 443.
+This Ansible role will create SoftEther VPN server and configure a SSL-VPN service running on port TCP 443.

 ## SoftEther and SSL-VPN
 - SoftEther supports unlimited VPN sessions and various of VPN protocols including: